-- Go to an email campaign’s Email Editor by clicking on Design.
+- Go to an email campaign’s Email Editor.

 - Make sure the email address in the Email Header’s From field is verified so the email is sent from a legitimate source.

 - Enter the email address(es) that will receive the test email in the Send test email to field, and type in a simple message to denote that the email is a test in the Comment field.

 - Choose the option Select a random lead under Pretend test email is going to.

 - Click the Send button.
 The test email should arrive in the inbox in less than 2 minutes.